mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/mode_child_execution.md

 - Block operations (write_block, delete_block) require the Blocks view.
 - If you need tools from the other view, call `toggle_editor` to switch.
 After the switch is confirmed, the required tools become available in your next response. **Never tell the user you lack a tool** — switch views instead.

+When adding components, choose descriptive PascalCase names that reflect the component's purpose (e.g. SubmitButton, ScoreLabel, PlayerCanvas) instead of incremental names like Button1 or Label2.

 Complete ALL work for this screen — both Designer components and Blocks logic — before finishing.
 Do not leave partial work.